Date: Tuesday, 10 February 2026; 8th Annual day

 Coordinator: Food and Agriculture Organization of the United Nations (FAO)

-- to raise awareness about the nutritional benefits of pulses.
+- To raise awareness about the nutritional benefits of pulses.

-- to highlight the pulses’ contribution to sustainable food systems
+- To highlight the pulses’ contribution to sustainable food systems

-- to recognize the role of pulses in reducing world hunger and achieving the 2030 Agenda for Sustainable Development Goals.
+- To recognize the role of pulses in reducing world hunger and achieving the 2030 Agenda for Sustainable Development Goals.

 Inception: